arindas/arindas/README.md

   Projects:
   - File storage solution built on top of Google Cloud Storage with additional support for bucket creation and user access authorization at the level of buckets.
-Implemented as a golang webservice with the golang gooogle-cloud-sdk, along with a frontend React client application.
+Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.
 Authentication: Firebase Auth.
 DB: Google Cloud Firestore.<br>
   This solution enabled us to receive sensitive data from different medical institutions without providing access to
   our GCP infrastructure.
-  - Distributed deep learning based diagnosis on medical images for a variety of diseases.
+  - Distributed deep-learning based diagnosis on medical images for a variety of diseases.
 Implemented as a suite of microservices, in golang and python.
 We use golang for managing data and python for inference.
 The services talk to each other using Google Cloud PubSub.<br>
   Authentication: Firebase Auth.
 DB: Google cloud firestore.<br>
-  We were able to reduce turn around time for a new disease prediction service deployment by 10x, along with improved audit record keeping of all predicted reports.
+  We were able to reduce turnaround time for a new disease prediction service deployment by 10x, along with improved audit record keeping of all predicted reports.

 <br>